Slugben10/Voicekeszappkent/README.md

 5. In the app, go to Settings and enter your Hugging Face token

 6. Enable "Use voice diarization for speaker identification"

+## Handling Long Audio Files (New!)

+The app now includes optimized processing for long audio files:

+- **Adaptive chunking**: Automatically adjusts processing chunk size based on audio length
+- **Memory-efficient algorithm**: Uses optimized algorithms for speaker mapping in long files
+- **Smart caching**: Saves diarization results to avoid reprocessing the same file twice
+- **Resource scaling**: Adjusts CPU/memory usage based on file length and available system resources
+- **Progress tracking**: More detailed progress updates during long file processing

+For best results with long files (>1.5 hours):
+- Ensure at least 8GB of RAM is available
+- Be patient during the first processing of a file (subsequent uses will be much faster)
+- If possible, use a computer with a dedicated GPU for faster processing

 ## Usage